piccard21/npm-es6-webpack-skeleton/README.md

 npm i
  ```

-Now check if everything went ok, so bring up the webpack-dev-server, with hot-module-replacemnt enabled, which means, the bundle is notified that a change happened.
-Rather than a full page reload, a Hot Module Replacement runtime could then load the updated modules and inject them into a running app.
+Now check if everything went ok, so bring up the webpack-dev-server, with hot-module-replacemnt enabled, which means, the bundle is notified when a change has happened.
+Rather than a full page reload, a Hot Module Replacement runtime loads the updated modules and inject them into a running app.

  ```
  npm start